SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.42 - BETA Build 77
+- fix for not using the proper PTU cache when pulling data from gamepack (#87)
-V 2.41 - BETA Build 76
+  NOTE: please delete .scj files in <installDir>\Storage\*.scj    (as they have been overwritten with PTU content) V 2.41 - BETA Build 76
 - update for SC Alpha PTU 3.6.0 and launcher 1.2.0 - new PTU path (#86)
 - update Log File from game includes also used Pathes - revisit those if the progam does not find them